dakosneron/the-just-bound/the-just-bound-manifesto.md

 And so, domination against the self-exempting is just — not because it is fair, but because it is permitted by their own logic.

 ## 13. The Just-Bound
-The just-bound follows a rational, universal, non-tyrannical norm.
-This norm does not permit domination.
-The Greater Tyrant may still strike the just-bound—but he cannot rationally justify it — not without abandoning universality.
+The Just-Bound follows a just-binding norm — one that permits no domination.
+The Greater Tyrant may still strike him, but he cannot rationally justify it — not without abandoning universality.

 And the moment he does that, he creates a permission — and a path — for a tyrant greater than himself to strike justly.

-The just-bound, though not invulnerable, is structurally untouchable.
+The Just-Bound, though not invulnerable, is structurally untouchable.
-And so domination against the just-bound is unjust — not because it is cruel, but because it cannot be rationally defended on his terms.
+And so domination against him is unjust — not because it is cruel, but because it cannot be rationally defended on his terms.

 ## 14. Derivations